felix-rojas/Ev2JavaParser/README.md

 ### Tokenizer

-The complexity in time is $ O(n) $ from the technicality that the token specification is constantly defined, though the worst case is definitely in case the value belongs in the reserved keywords.
-It should be at least *somewhat amortized* since it is an access by key-pair in a dictionary, and is implemented in a hashmap, it should be $ O(n) $ assuming the hash is bad, but average *should be* $ O(1) $
+The complexity in time is $O(n)$ from the technicality that the token specification is constantly defined, though the worst case is definitely in case the value belongs in the reserved keywords.
+It should be at least *somewhat amortized* since it is an access by key-pair in a dictionary, and is implemented in a hashmap, it should be $O(n)$ assuming the hash is bad, but average *should be* $O(1)$

 ### Parser